 “Same to you,” I replied.
 “My name is Sionis.”

 “You should come with me,” she said.
-“There’s a place called Amberpine Lodge a short ways away.
-They’re good people, and you should probably get checked out after your fall.”
+“There’s a place called Birchwood Lodge a short ways away.
+They’re good people, and you should probably get checked out after that fall.”

 I thought about declining, but then I felt a pinch in my shoulder and I realized I couldn’t quite put my weight on my right foot.
 The last thing I needed was some kind of injury that would slow my progress.
 I would have to stop for the night anyway, so the idea of a warm bed sounded promising.